Neuromuscular Disorder Treatment in Dubai

 Types of Neuromuscular Disorders

-There are many different neuromuscular disorders that include a variety of conditions seen in the variety of different systems.
+There are many different neuromuscular disorders that include a wide range of conditions affecting different systems.
 Some of the most clinically relevant examples include:

 Some of the most clinically relevant examples include: